 My Budget Frustrations

-We’ve already established that I’ve been budgeting for 8 years.
+We’ve already established that I’ve been budgeting since 2011.
 What I didn’t share before is that, compared to what I do now, I feel like I started out as a caveman.

 You been there?
 Are you currently there?
 Don’t sweat it.